Cadiz City Tourist Spots

 Cadiz City, Negros Occidental: The City Which Reminded of Spain

-There are many places in the Philippines that had undergone name change since the arrival of the Spanish.
-Some got their name under the whim of significant people at the time, while some got theirs due to their similarities with that of Spain’s.
-The city of Cadiz was among those places.
+Many places in the Philippines had undergone a name change since the arrival of the Spanish.
+Some got their name at the whim of significant people at the time, while some got theirs due to their similarities with that of Spain.
+The city was among those places.

-Located at the northern section of the province of Negros Occidental, the city that is now Cadiz got its name for its similar location in the north to that of a Spanish seaport which reminded the Spaniards of the semblance.
-Cadiz, while not immediately a city, has had its name since 1861.
+Located in the northern section of the province of Negros Occidental, the city now Cadiz got its name for its similar location in the north to that of a Spanish seaport which reminded the Spaniards of the semblance.
+The place, while not immediately a city, has had its name since 1861.

 Rich in both aquatic and agricultural resources due to the perfect combination of sizeable fertile land and vast waters surrounding the city, Cadiz inevitably owes its riches as a 2nd-class city in its bountiful agro-fishery resources.
 Due to this fact, the bustling city is also known as a primary spot for both agriculture and fishing goods.